onap/vnfrqts-requirements/docs/Chapter7/PNF-Plug-and-Play.rst

 .. req::
     :id: R-56718
-    :target: XNF
+    :target: PNF
     :keyword: MAY
     :introduced: casablanca

-    The PNF Vendor **MAY** (optional) provide software Version(s) to be supported by PNF for SDC Design Studio PNF Model.
+    The PNF Vendor **MAY** provide software version(s) to be supported by PNF for SDC Design Studio PNF Model.
 This is set in the PNF Model property software_versions.

 .. req::
     :id: R-106240
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     The following VES Events **MUST** be supported by the PNF: pnfRegistration VES Event, HVol VES Event, and Fault VES Event.
-These are onboarded via the SDC Design Studio.
+These are onboarded via he SDC Design Studio.

-    Note: these VES Events are emitted from the PNF to support PNF Plug and Play, High Volume Measurements, and Fault events respectively."
+    Note: these VES Events are emitted from the PNF to support PNF Plug and Play, High Volume Measurements, and Fault events respectively.

 .. req::
     :id: R-258352
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     The PNF **MUST** support & accept the provisioning of an ONAP contact IP address (in IPv4 or IPv6 format).

     Note: For example, it a possibility is that an external EMS would configure & provision the ONAP contact IP address to the PNF (in either IPv4 or IPv6 format).
-For the PNF Plug and Play Use Case, this IP address is the service provider's ""point of entry"" to the DCAE VES Listener.
+For the PNF Plug and Play Use Case, this IP address is the service provider's "point of entry" to the DCAE VES Listener.

     Note: different service provider's network architecture may also require special setup to allow an external PNF to contact the ONAP installation.
     For example, in the AT&T network, a maintenance tunnel is used to access ONAP.

 .. req::
     :id: R-793716
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

-    The PNF **MUST** have ""ONAP Aware"" software which is capable of performing PNF PnP registration with ONAP.
-The ""ONAP Aware"" software is capable of performing the PNF PnP Registration with ONAP MUST either be loaded separately or integrated into the PNF software upon physical delivery and installation of the PNF.
+    The PNF **MUST** have "ONAP Aware" software which is capable of performing PNF PnP registration with ONAP.
+The "ONAP Aware" software is capable of performing the PNF PnP Registration with ONAP MUST either be loaded separately or integrated into the PNF software upon physical delivery and installation of the PNF.

-    Note: It is up to the specific vendor to design the software management functions. "
+    Note: It is up to the specific vendor to design the software management functions.

 .. req::
     :id: R-01427
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     The PNF **MUST** support the provisioning of security and authentication parameters (HTTP username and password) in order to be able to authenticate with DCAE (in ONAP).

     Note: In R3, a username and password are used with the DCAE VES Event Listener which are used for HTTP Basic Authentication.

-    Note: The configuration management and provisioning software are specific to a vendor architecture. "
+    Note: The configuration management and provisioning software are specific to a vendor architecture.

 .. req::
     :id: R-894004
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     When the PNF sets up a HTTP or HTTPS connection, it **MUST** provide a username and password to the DCAE VES Collector for HTTP Basic Authentication.

-    Note: HTTP Basic Authentication has 4 steps: Request, Authenticate, Authorization with Username/Password Credentials, and Authentication Status as per RFC7617 and RFC 2617
+    Note: HTTP Basic Authentication has 4 steps: Request, Authenticate, Authorization with Username/Password Credentials, and Authentication Status as per RFC7617 and RFC 2617.

 .. req::
     :id: R-952314
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     If the PNF set up a TLS connection and mutual (two-way) authentication is being used, then the PNF **MUST** provide its own X.509v3 Certificate to the DCAE VES Collector for authentication.

-    Note: This allows TLS authentication by DCAE VES Collector..
+    Note: This allows TLS authentication by DCAE VES Collector.

     Note: The PNF got its X.509 certificate through Enrollment with an operator certificate authority or a X.509 vendor certificate from the vendor factory CA.

     Note: In R3 three authentication options are supported:

-    (1) HTTP with Username & Password and no TLS
+    (1) HTTP with Username & Password and no TLS.

-    (2) HTTP with Username & Password & TLS with two-way certificate authentication;
+    (2) HTTP with Username & Password & TLS with two-way certificate authentication.

-    (3) HTTP with Username & Password & TLS with server-side certificate authentication."
+    (3) HTTP with Username & Password & TLS with server-side certificate authentication.

 .. req::
     :id: R-809261
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     The PNF **MUST** use a IP address to contact ONAP.

     Note: it is expected that an ONAP operator can ascertain the ONAP IP address or the security gateway to reach ONAP on the VID or ONAP portal GUI.

     Note: The ONAP contact IP address has been previously configured and provisioned prior to this step.

     Note: The ONAP IP address could be provisioned or resolved through FQDN & DNS.

 .. req::
     :id: R-763774
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     The PNF **MUST** support a HTTPS connection to the DCAE VES Event Listener.

 .. req::
     :id: R-579051
-    :target: XNF
+    :target: PNF
     :keyword: MAY
     :introduced: casablanca

     The PNF **MAY** support a HTTP connection to the DCAE VES Event Listener.

-    Note: HTTP is allowed but not recommended."
+    Note: HTTP is allowed but not recommended.

 .. req::
     :id: R-686466
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca